stevebholt/rpad316/_pages/handout7.md

 Simply adding `ci` to the `lfit` command will tell Stata to include confidence intervals in the graph of the best fit line.
 The default in Stata is 95% C.I.'s, but you can use options to change the default.
 ![Scatter Plot of BMI and Excersize](http://stevebholt.github.io/rpad316/assets/images/scatter3_lab7.png)

 We can see the confidence interval plotted in the lighter grey area, which captures the confidence interval in our estimated value of Y (here, BMI) for each value of X (here, number of exercise periods per week).
-Note that each point on the line has a specific BMI value, Y-hat_i, which is the predicted value of _BMI_ for each number of exercises per week based on our sample.
+Note that each point on the line has a specific BMI value, $\hat{Y}_i$, which is the predicted value of _BMI_ for each number of exercises per week based on our sample.

 As always, we want something more precise than an eyeball guess at a graph.
 Moreover, we might have an even harder time reading a graph if the sample is larger than 300.
 For that reason, we use our data to estimate the exact value of the slope and estimate a standard error that we can use for inference.
 Doing this in Stata is simple: